gitee2github/docs/docs/en/docs/Administration/using-the-dnf-to-manage-software-packages.md

     </tbody>
     </table>

 - Configuring the .repo file in the /etc/yum.repos.d directory openEuler provides multiple repo sources for users online.
-For details about the repo sources, see [System Installation](./../Releasenotes/installing-the-os.md.html).
+For details about the repo sources, see [System Installation](./../Releasenotes/installing-the-os.md).

     For example, run the following command as the **root** user to add the openeuler repo source to the openEuler.repo file.

-    ```
+    ```shell
-    # vi /etc/yum.repos.d/openEuler.repo
+    vi /etc/yum.repos.d/openEuler.repo
     ```

-    ```
+    ```conf
     [OS]
     name=openEuler-$releasever - OS
     baseurl=https://repo.openeuler.org/openEuler-21.09/OS/$basearch/